trickybit/typeset/README.md

 ## Scale

-Provide a font size basis and scale factor in a natural language form.
+Provide a scale factor for sizing fonts from the typeset basis.

 ### Usage